JBroks/Billie_Eilish_Website/README.md

 ### Content

-Tour information presents acctual events, this information was obtained from the official [website](https://site.billieeilish.com/ "Tour").
+Tour information presents actual events, this information was obtained from the official [website](https://site.billieeilish.com/ "Tour").

-Privacy policy is linked to the acctual policy used by the artist.
+Privacy policy is linked to the actual policy used by the artist.

 ### Media